 Employee’s psyche, desires, and demands are constantly evolving.
-COVID-19 pushed into overdrive.
+COVID-19 pushed it into overdrive.
 Businesses must learn to cater to their changed psyche.

 Over the years, the employee psyche, desires, and demands have evolved, and businesses are finding it tougher and tougher to keep abreast of the modern employees’ demands.
 What’s adding even more fuel to the fire is that today’s workforce houses the broadest age group which encompasses almost 4 to 5 generations (each with varying demands and psyche) of workers.
 Finding new talent, retaining them and keeping motivated enough to maintain productivity is a challenge, and employers need to understand the modern employee and what they really want from companies.
 It takes more than a competitive salary and a few benefits to attract employees enough to join and remain loyal to a company.